TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/cmd/cloudbuildhelper/README.md

     # What systems to notify when the image is built (or rebuilt).
     #
-    # This section is *not* interpreted by cloudbuildhelper, just passed through
+    # This section is *not* interpreted by cloudbuildhelper, just validated and
-    # to its `-json-output ...` where whoever called cloudbuildhelper can decide
+    # passed through to its `-json-output ...` where whoever called
-    # how to deal with it.
-Normally it is images_builder.py recipe.
+    # cloudbuildhelper can decide how to deal with it.
+Normally it is
+    # images_builder.py recipe.
     notify:
       # Checkout example.googlesource.com/repo and call a script there to
       # update this checkout based on produced images.